DitroniX/FLIX-DitroniX-Power-Energy-Monitors-Firmware/README.md

 *To make it easier to manage and describe, the firmware variants (ESP32 ATM90E32 ATM90E36 Test Code), has been given a new name –* **FliX***.*

+**Release Date**

+The initial release of FliX is currently being finalised/tested and is expected to be available during August 2023.

 **Board Selection**

 With the family addition of the IPEC board and IPEX Expansion, the original firmware has moved away from just IPEM into an integrated development branch - with auto board detect.
 This will allow for future expansion and system integration.